internetarchive/fatcat/proposals/2020_metadata_cleanups.md

 "Type" coverage should be improved.

-"Publisher type" (infered in various ways in chocula tool) could be included in `extra` and end up in search faceting.
+"Publisher type" (inferred in various ways in chocula tool) could be included in `extra` and end up in search faceting.

 Overall OA status should probably be more sophisticated: gold, green, etc.